Veterans Day is one holiday that is all too easy to overlook.

 You may feel a twinge of guilt, as in, “I should have made a note to be at that ceremony.”
 But commitments to family, home and work won out over your best intentions, so you silently promise yourself, “Next year.”

-There aren’t, in fact, too many “next years” left; the men and women who fought for freedom in World War II are now in their late 80s and 90s, according to the National World War II Museum; they note that only 777 of the 16 million Americans who served in that war are still alive, according to the U.S. Department of Veterans Affairs.
+There aren’t, in fact, too many “next years” left; the men and women who fought for freedom in World War II are now in their late 80s and 90s, according to the National World War II Museum; the organization notes that only 777 of the 16 million Americans who served in that war are still alive, according to the U.S. Department of Veterans Affairs recently.

 Their service did nothing less than save the free world for their generation and all the generations to come.
 “Our WWII veterans fought to save the world from tyranny,” the Gary Sinese Foundation has said.
 “The freedom we know today is thanks to their bravery and valor.
 They taught us the true meaning of patriotism and we remain forever grateful for their sacrifices.”